ermannoGirardo/rt2_assignment1/README.md

 # How to launch the simulation

-1) Open the first terminal and run the following commands in order to source noetic version and lauch the .launch file Remember that in ROS2 distribution the launch file is written in python.
+1) Open a terminal and run the following commands in order to source noetic version and lauch the .launch file Remember that in ROS2 distribution the launch file is written in python.
    ```
    cd